screenshakes/Desktopia/readme.md

 ### **File Drag and Drop**

 _Used to add callbacks that get invoked when a user drops a file into the window._

-**If your transparent window does not work:**
-Got to to Project Settings > Resolution and Presentation
-Uncheck "Use DXGI Flip Model Swapchain for D3D11"